jimmykallhagen/Nordix-Yggdrasil/nordix-theme/ashell/README.md

 ## How It Works
 - Place the config file in ~/.config/ashell/config.toml
 - To configure, follow the instructions in the config
+- If you use Yggdrasil the place an name is different: ~/.config/nordix/desktop/config/nordix-ashell-theme.toml

 ---